arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Add new site_

-1. In the **Create site in Windows Azure** dialog box, provide the following information:
+1. In the **Create site on Windows Azure** dialog box, provide the following information:
 	- In the **Site name** box, enter an available name for the Web site.
-	- In the **Location** drop-down list, select the region for the web site.
+	- In the **Location** drop-down list, select the region for the Web site.
 This setting specifies which data center your Web site will run in.
 	- In the **Database server** drop-down list, select **Create new server**.
 Alternatively, you can select an existing SQL Server.
 	- In the **Database username** and **Database password** boxes, enter the administrator username and password for the SQL Server.
-If you selected a SQL Server you have created previously, you will be prompted for the password.
+If you select a SQL Server you have already created, you will be prompted for the password.

-1. Click **Create** to create the web site.
+1. Click **Create** to create the Web site.

 	![Create site on Windows Azure](Images/create-site-on-windows-azure.png?raw=true)